zmahfuz0613/rails-active-record-landlord/README.md

 rails new landlord --api --database=postgresql --skip-test
 ```

-Change directories into the Rails app and set up create database:
+Change directories into the Rails app.

+Delete the `.git/` directory that was created by `rails new`.

+Create the database:

 ```shell
 rails db:create